mapbox/mapbox-tile-copy/readme.md

 # mapbox-tile-copy

-A shortcut from local geodata files to tiles on S3
+A shortcut from local geodata files to tiles on S3 or to the local filesystem.

 [![Build Status](https://travis-ci.org/mapbox/mapbox-tile-copy.svg?branch=master)](https://travis-ci.org/mapbox/mapbox-tile-copy) (*tested on Node v4 & v6*)